-During the month of August, we will be encouraging our adopters to consider adopting one of our resident shelter cats.
-These cats have been waiting too long for their forever homes.
+Please consider adopting one of our Home for the Holidays cats These cats have been waiting too long for their forever homes.
 Who are these cats?
 Well, they may be Spirit Cats, senior cats, barn cats, or medical hospice cats.
-Adoption fees for these cats have been reduced or waived for the month of August.
-Please check out the new Perfectly Imperfect section of the website for available cats and information about Spirit Cats and medical hospice cats.
+Adoption fees for these cats have been reduced or waived.

-Oliver is a Spirit Cat and is one of our Perfectly Imperfect cats.
+Oliver is a Spirit Cat and is one of our Home for the Holidays cats.

 The best way to describe Oliver is a goofy, floofy showpiece who loves the amenities of a home but does not want to be touched.